Project title: Clinical Practice Guidelines

 - the need for a multidisciplinary approach to patient care in the diagnostic and therapeutic process,

-- the necessity to support the continuity of care, the health status of the population of the Czech Republic evaluated on the basis of epidemiological data provided by NHIS, cost of diagnostics and treatment
+- the necessity to support the continuity of care, the health status of the population of the Czech Republic evaluated based on epidemiological data provided by NHIS, cost of diagnostics and treatment.